You want smart political talk without the meltdowns?

 Tell that to the families that lost loved ones because of his idiocy.

-There was a report on Afghanistan withdrawal saying there was failure and mistakes.
+Mr. President, when you need a failure in Afghanistan, mistakes, there was a report on Afghanistan withdrawal saying there was failure and mistakes.

 Remember what I said about Afghanistan?

-I said Al Qaeda would not be there.
+I said Al-Qaeda would not be there.

 I said it wouldn't be there.